jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/general-release-process.md

 ### 6. Merge PR to conda-forge feedstock

-Within about 24 hours, a PR to the conda-forge feedstock for the software will be created.
+Within about 24 hours, a PR to the conda-forge feedstock for the software will be automatically created.
 Merge that PR to complete the release on conda-forge.

 Feedstocks for select Astro software: